just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 This is more evidence that Long is the murderer, as he is so mad at Chance that he would hit something.
 This could mean that he has a strong enough motive to kill Chance.

 ### Other Clues
+First, looking at the comments on the Robot images, we find that someone stole Hubbz's pan:

+> BRUH SOMEONE STOLE MY PAN OMG

+This clears Hubbz as a suspect, as the murder weapon was stolen from him.

 Lastly, post from Karst gives a filesharing website, [htts://fileshare-flask.chals.mcpshsf.com](https://fileshare-flask.chals.mcpshsf.com).
 Using the username for the pan image, `k4r5t_t0p0gr4phy`, and the password from the robot images, `y4z00_tr1but4ry`.
 We can log in and look for more clues.

 ## Chance's Blog